shelleyhoover/UPP465/Lessons/LogMapElements.md

 <!-- .slide: data-background="./Images/header.svg" data-background-repeat="none" data-background-size="40% 40%" data-background-position="center 10%" class="header" -->

-# Required project log information and map elements.
+# Required Assignment Information

 Assigments will be submitted to blackboard via a detailed project log and URL to your web map.
 In addition to assignment specific requirements, each submission expected to contain the below elements for their log and their map.
 Additionally the instructor will be evaluating map functionality and that the student demonstrates an understanding of the content.

-**Required Project Log Content**
+## Required Project Log Content

 1. Project Objectives
       - Assignments require students use a specific visualization method, but is not prescriptive in what is being visualized.
 Students are expected to describe what they are visualizing in their project log and why.